brechtm/rinohtype/master/_sources/showcase.rst.txt

 Actually, there are two template configuration files: a base configuration and one for a special type of documents.
 The latter inherits from the base template configuration and only overrides what needs changing.
-In this case, it omits the table of contents part from the document.
-The PDF linked to above is an example of such a document.
+In this case, it omits the table of contents part from the document. :showcase:`Odpisy.pdf` is an example of such a document.